 Don't approach the APC in its entirety.
 The APC consists of multiple parts that allow you to prove your competence, including summary of experience, case study, presentation and interview.
 Tackle each of these elements individually so you keep making consistent progress without feeling overwhelmed.

-• Reread your submission.
+Reread your submission.
 The importance of this cannot be overstated: the panel will ask about it and have questions relating to your chosen competencies, so ensure you continually read further into and around the topics you address in your submission up until your interview date.
-The panel will ask questions related to your submission but can ask questions that are hypothetical.
-For example, how advice given to a client may have changed since your submission following legislation changes.
+The panel will ask questions related to your submission but can ask questions that are hypothetical: for example, how advice given to a client may have changed since your submission following legislative changes.

 Passing the interview

-There are plenty of examples that show the process of the actual interview, for instance it's worth looking at RICS' APC mock interview online training.
+There are plenty of examples that show the process of the actual interview, such as RICS' APC mock interview online training.

 You will be nervous in the build-up, but the nerves will soon fall away when you start presenting.
 The amount of effort you have invested will show, and the interview panel will appreciate it.